AdobeDocs/campaign-standard-learn.en/help/strategy/troubleshooting-for-marketers.md

 `PGS-220000 PostgreSQL error: ERROR: operator does not exist: character varying = bigint`

 **Cause:**
 These types of errors appear in a workflow when you try to reconcile using fields of different data types.
-For example, when you upload a file using load file which has a string field, and you try to reconcile the string field with a profile field that has data type of int.
+For example, when you upload a file using load file, which has a string field, and you try to reconcile the string field with a profile field that has data type of int.

 ![data-type-mismatch-error](/help/assets/kt-13256/data-type-mismatch.png)

 **Solution:**
- Change the data type of the field in "Load file" activity to the one that you are matching with.
+ Change the data type of the field in the "Load file" activity to the one that you are matching with.
 Open the "Load File" activity.
 Move to the "COLUMN DEFINITION" tab and change the data type of the desired field.

 ![data-type-mismatch-solution](/help/assets/kt-13256/data-type-mismatch-solution.png)